prayagupa/parallel-programming/1-seq-vs-parallel/README.md

 - By default, `future`s and `promise`s are non-blocking,
 making use of callbacks instead of typical blocking operations.
-- Scala provides combinators such as `flatMap`, `foreach`, and `filter` used to compose futures in a non-blocking way.
+- Java provides combinators such as `thenApply`, `thenAccept`, and `thenCompose` used to compose futures in a non-blocking way.

 Q: Where do I get thread from?
 ------------------------------